nvidia-riva/tutorials/deploy-eks.md

 2. Modify the `traefik/values.yaml` file.

+    1. Set `service.type` to `LoadBalancer` to expose the service on a external IP accessible from outside the cluster.
-    1. Change `service.type` from `LoadBalancer` to `ClusterIP`.
-This exposes the service on a cluster-internal IP.
+    If the `service.type` is set to `ClusterIP`, the service will only be exposed on a cluster-internal IP.

     2. Set `nodeSelector` to `{ eks.amazonaws.com/nodegroup: cpu-linux-lb }`.
 Similar to what you did for the Riva API service, this tells the Traefik service to run on the `cpu-linux-lb` nodegroup.